Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Churches in the 21st Century are opening their doors to the community beyond the congregation and delivering lifesaving services as well as sermons.

-An Ecclesiastical Insurance survey asked 541 churches about how they engaged with the local community beyond their congregation.
+An Ecclesiastical Insurance survey asked 541 churches about their engagement with the local community beyond their congregation.

 Opening doors

-Among the most popular ways to open their doors to locals was by churches putting on their own events (85%), followed by hosting external events (64%), running community outreach services (62%), and being a hub for community use (60%).
+Among the most popular ways to open their doors to locals were churches hosting their own events (85%), followed by hosting external events (64%), running community outreach services (62%), and serving as a hub for community use (60%).

 Of the community events hosted by churches, almost half (49%) ran toddler/baby groups and two in five (40%) ran coffee shops.
 Scout and Guide groups (30%), youth clubs (30%), concerts (30%), and lunch clubs (27%) were also popular ways for the church to open its doors.